jlbrosnahan/Predictive-Modeling/README.md

 # Predictive-Modeling
-This repository contains all of my machine learning projects in both Python and R.
+All of my machine learning projects in both Python and R.